dsa-ou/algoesup/docs/deepnote-how-to.md

 You will now see a list of the projects in your workspace:
 ![Workspace view](workspace-view.png)
-Some projects were automatically added by DeepNote when creating your workspace.
+Some projects were automatically added by Deepnote when creating your workspace.

 After you completed the desired workspace operations, click in the side panel on the project you want to work next.